jackjliew/ai-openscale/insight-overview.md

 # Navigating the dashboard
 {: #insights}

 You can track all the deployments you are monitoring through the {{site.data.keyword.aios_short}} dashboard.
 The dashboard is your main view into {{site.data.keyword.aios_short}}.
-The dashboard consists of five tabs:

   ![Insight tabs](images/insight-tabs.png)